naman-singhal-025/ecom-analytics-recommendation-platform/README.md

 # E-commerce Backend

-A Real-Time E-commerce Analytics & Recommendation Platform built with Spring Boot, MongoDB, Elasticsearch, Redis, and Kafka.
+A Real-Time E-commerce Analytics & Recommendation Platform built with Spring Boot, MongoDB, Elasticsearch (local and Elastic Cloud), Redis, Kafka, and Logstash for comprehensive analytics and seamless data synchronization.

 ## Features